 - skin rash or itch

-Those with lung metastases may experience chest pain, chronic cough, or trouble breathing.
+Those with lung metastases may have chest pain, chronic cough, or trouble breathing.

-If you notice any of these symptoms, it does not mean your breast cancer has necessarily spread.
-Depression or anxiety can cause some of these symptoms, as can infections or other ailments.
-It’s best to call your doctor for an appointment so the appropriate tests can be done.
+If you notice any of these symptoms, it does not necessarily mean that your breast cancer has spread.
+Depression or anxiety can cause some of these symptoms, as can infections and other illnesses.
+It’s best to call your doctor and schedule an appointment so they can order the appropriate tests.

 If you have any of these symptoms, it doesn’t mean you definitely have breast cancer.
-Infections or cysts, for example, can also cause symptoms like these.
-Seeing a doctor is appropriate if any of these symptoms newly appear or have not been previously evaluated.
+Infections or cysts, for example, can also cause these symptoms.
+See a doctor if any of these symptoms have recently appeared or have not been previously evaluated.